This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Storing files in a database bloats the size of the database, making everything slower.
 Databases are already

-a common bottleneck to scalability and availability (as you’ll learn later in this blog post);
+a common bottleneck to scalability and availability (as you’ll learn in Section 9.8);

 storing files in them only makes that worse.